slideflow/slideflow/docs/_sources/training.rst.txt

 If you would like to use a different validation plan than the default, pass the relevant keyword arguments to the training function.

+Finding results
+***************

-Once training has finished, performance metrics - including accuracy, loss, etc. - can be found in the ``results_log.csv`` file in the project directory.
+Performance metrics - including accuracy, loss, etc. - are returned from the ``Project.train()`` function as a dictionary and saved in ``results_log.csv`` files in both the project directory and model directory.
 Additional data, including ROCs and scatter plots, are saved in the model directories.
+Pandas DataFrames containing tile-, slide-, and patient-level predictions are also saved in the model directory.

 At each designated epoch, models are saved in their own folders.
 Each model directory will include a copy of its hyperparameters in a ``params.json`` file, and a copy of its training/validation slide manifest in ``slide.log``.

 Multiple outcomes
 *****************

 Slideflow supports both categorical and continuous outcomes, as well as training to single or multiple outcomes at once.
-To use multiple outcomes simultaneously, simply pass multiple annotation headers to the ``outcomes`` argument.
+To train with multiple outcomes simultaneously, simply pass multiple annotation headers to the ``outcomes`` argument.

 Multiple input variables
 ************************